Ndombolo

 Ndombolo, also known as dombolo, is a genre of dance music originating in the Democratic Republic of the Congo.
 Derived from soukous in the 1990s, with fast-paced hip-swaying dance rhythms, often accompanied by upbeat, percussion-driven music, the style became widespread in the mid-1990s and the subsequent decade, dominating dancefloors in central, eastern, and western Africa.
 It inspired West African popular music, coupé-décalé, Kuduro, and East African dance music.

-Musically, ndombolo typically features lead and backing vocalists, electric guitars, drum kits, synthesized and digital sounds, along with the atalaku—a master of ceremonies whose energetic chants and exhortations are central to the performance.
+Musically, ndombolo typically features lead and backing vocalists, electric guitars, drum kits, synthesized and digital sounds, along with the atalaku, whose chants and exhortations are central to the performance.
 Thematically, the lyrics often explore themes of human relations, marriage, courtship, trickery, disappointment, and Congolese sociopolitical culture.
-The accompanying dance style is marked by vigorous hip movements, synchronized leg and arm gestures, and a sensual performance style, with the sebene serving as the genre's high-energy centerpiece, often overlaid with the atalaku's improvisational vocalizations.
-These impassioned vocalizations, often delivered in a frenetic and semi-improvised style, serve to elevate the intensity of the performance and incite greater engagement, creativity, and movement among dancers.
+The accompanying dance style is marked by hip movements, synchronized leg and arm gestures, and a sensual performance style, with the sebene serving as the genre's high-energy centerpiece, often overlaid with the atalaku's frenetic, semi-improvised vocalizations that elevate the intensity of the performance and incite greater engagement and movement among dancers.

 Though the precise origins of ndombolo remain contested, some attribute its inception to dancer and choreographer Radja Kula in 1995, while others trace its rise to the influential Congolese band Wenge Musica in the late 1990s.
 Prominent figures who have shaped and popularized the genre include Papa Wemba, Dany Engobo, Koffi Olomide, Werrason, Awilo Longomba, Quartier Latin International, Général Defao, Aurlus Mabélé, Extra Musica, Wenge Musica, and Wenge Musica Maison Mère.